Friday, September 24, 2010

 FUCKFACE: Look, this face seats five.

-Really, was that absolutely necessary?
-Again, FF says something blatantly offensive – to us, not the people onscreen – and some chick thinks it’s hilarious.
+Was that absolutely necessary?
 Would this line EVER work if he wasn’t Rob Lowe?* Test this out by going down to your local neighborhood bar.
+Go ahead.
+We'll wait.

 *Carl Kurlander: “Whenever you were in a room somewhere in 1985, if a woman was going to want to sleep with someone, it would be Rob Lowe.”